Code of Conduct

 The how that determines our actions

-Deutsche Post DHL has devised a code of conduct that has applied to all regions and divisions since the middle of 2006.
-This code of conduct serves as an "ethical compass", providing guidelines for use by about 475,000 employees in their business lives every day.
+Deutsche Post DHL Group has devised a code of conduct that has applied to all regions and divisions since the middle of 2006.
+This code of conduct serves as an "ethical compass", providing guidelines for use by approximately 510,000 employees in their business lives every day.

 The key pillars of this code of conduct are respect, tolerance, honesty and candor as well as willingness to assume social responsibility.
 The guidelines apply to all employees, irrespective of their place in the Group's hierarchy, and to divisions.

 The code of conduct is based on international agreements and guidelines, including the Universal Declaration of Human Rights, the conventions of the International Labour Organization (ILO) and the Global Compact of the United Nations.

 Fundamental principles are observance of human rights, equal opportunity, transparency, and clear stands in the battle against discrimination, bribery and corruption.